DFE-Digital/Enterprise-Security-Architecture/Guidelines/GDL-SEC004 - ITHC Common Findings.md

 Addressing these issues **AHEAD** of carrying out an ITHC will:
 * Allow ITHC test teams to focus on identifying unknown / new vulnerabilities resulting in the production of a more focussed report

-* Reduce the burden on support teams to ??what??
+* Reduce the burden on support teams

-* ??provide some level of assurance that your service is operating securely (either to your SRO or to Security Teams within the department) - please note that following this guidance does **NOT** replace the need for an ITHC??
+* Provides a level of assurance that your service is operating securely (either to your SRO or to Security Teams within the department) - please note that following this guidance does **NOT** replace the need for an ITHC

 tl;dr (more detail below this list!)
 1. Insecure TLS/SSL Configuration